 Also read: AMD Vs Intel: Who’s The Showstopper?

 AMD Ryzen 3 vs Intel Core i3: Pricing and Availability

 When it comes to availability the AMD Ryzen 3 processors are available from Rs.
 12,299 for the base version and goes up as you need more power and cores.
 On the other hand, the Intel Core i3 12th Gen processors start from Rs.16,600.
 Both the processors offer on-par performance but if you want the best you can also opt for the latest Intel Core i3 12300 processors which are a bit expensive.
 But you will have the latest new Laminar RM1 cooler, compatible memory, and other things to consider.
 Lastly, you can always get the latest laptops from AMD or Intel to get more value for money.

 With the release of Ryzen 3 processors, AMD is particularly targeting budget gaming audiences who don’t have a lot of money to build expensive systems.
 Buyers can get more performance in terms of multithreaded applications compared to the Intel Core i3 processors.
-But those buyers who only require a basic system that can be used for day-to-day tasks will be better suited with the Core i3 processors as they have an integrated GPU that AMD fails to offer.
+But those buyers who only require a basic system that can be used for day-to-day tasks will be better suited with the Core i3 processors.

 But you should keep in mind that while the Intel CPUs do come with an integrated GPU you can’t expect a great 1080p performance out of the Core i3.
 In that case, AMD still offers better quad-core performance for a lesser price tag.
 The more attractive choice for budget gamers will obviously be AMD instead of the Intel Core i3 CPUs.